 The tang is constructed in a similar manner to a Japanese sword requiring only a single bamboo peg to hold the knife assembly together.
 In addition to the sense of beautiful simplicity, this design allows the knife to be taken apart for cleaning, polishing, detailed cutting tasks, or major resharpening work.

 The core of this project is a charcoal-forged blade, water quenched with clay and sharpened with waterstones, a western style knife that has the foundation of the Japanese sword.
-The steel for the blade came from the steel pile of another knifemaker decades ago, the Teak wood for the handle came from a boat restoration, and the fittings are forged from a large electrical washer and reclaimed copper pipe.
+The steel for the blade came from the steel pile of another knifemaker decades ago (and appears to be T440C), the Teak wood for the handle came from a boat restoration, and the fittings are forged from a large electrical washer and reclaimed copper pipe.
 The removable peg is carved from susudake, a piece of bamboo that served for a century or more as part of the ceiling or roof in a kominka, darkened and hardened by decades of smoke wafting up from the irori hearth.

 The blade is about 8″ long with a generous 5.25″ handle, an overall length of just under 14″, and around 15″ when sheathed.
 The spine at the munemachi is 6mm thick.